veeru2708/NewmarkAssignment/README.md

 1. Log the error with detailed information
 2. Return mock property data to demonstrate the UI functionality
 3. Display appropriate error messages to users

+### Configuration Validation

+The `BlobPropertyRepository` performs strict validation on startup:
+- **Missing Configuration**: Throws `InvalidOperationException` with clear error messages
+- **Empty Values**: Validates that configuration values are not null or whitespace
+- **Security**: Prevents hardcoded credentials and enforces proper configuration management

 ### Mock Data Fallback